AliveCor: History

 The company was co-founded in 2011 by David Albert, a medical doctor and former chief clinical scientist of cardiology at General Electric, along with scientists Bruce Satchwell and Kim Barnett.
-Albert began working on ECGs for handheld computers in 1990, when the first palm top computer was released by Hewlett-Packard.
-Their work led to a 1998 patent for wireless transmission of ECGs in handheld devices.
+Albert began working on ECGs for handheld computers in 1990, after an early palm top computer was released by Hewlett-Packard. [source missing] Their work led to a 1998 patent for wireless transmission of ECGs in handheld devices.

 In December 2010, Albert demonstrated a prototype of an iPhone ECG through a YouTube video.
 After the video received attention from the media, Albert was approached by venture capitalists and industry partners to fund the new company.
 AliveCor received its first $3 million in financing in 2011.

 In 2011, AliveCor finalized the design of the AliveCor iPhone ECG, a single-lead ECG device that attaches to either the iPhone 4 or iPhone 4S as a phone case.
 This device gained FDA approval in 2012, and it was available for sale only to doctors for $200.
 To secure the FDA-clearance, AliveCor ran a clinical trial to test both the device hardware and the associated iPhone app.
 The study investigated how the single-lead ECG compared to a traditional 12-lead device.
 A second study looked at whether 54 participants with no medical training could determine how to use the phone case to record ECG's on themselves and others.
 The latter study revealed two subjects with serious heart conditions.
 This iPhone case ECG was not approved for over-the-counter (OTC) sales as of December 2012, although AliveCor was seeking such approval from the FDA.
 The AliveCor iPhone ECG case does not fit on the iPhone 5 due to the change in geometry of the phone, and it would need further FDA approval to be used with the iPhone 5.

 In October of 2013, AliveCor announced a new ECG device that would, for the first time, support Android devices.
 This new device would no longer need to fit the smartphone perfectly, because it was not a smartphone case.
 Rather, it was a flat rectangle slightly larger than a stick of gum.
 This device was eventually marketed as the first-generation Kardia Mobile.
 It was sold directly to patients.